ValKmjolnir/Nasal-Interpreter/README.md

 This change is __controversial__ among FGPRC's members.
 So maybe in the future i will use dynamic analysis again to cater to the habits of senior programmers.

+In this new interpreter, function doesn't put dynamic arguments into vector 'arg' automatically.
+So if you use 'arg' without definition, you'll get an error of 'undefined symbol'.